jasonkyungkim/sample_app/README.md

 ## Overview
 This app serves as a compilation of features developed for my side project, created specifically for demonstration purposes.

-- **SwiftUI Image Cropper and Filter**: A custom image picker and processing solution for iOS that combines sophisticated cropping capabilities with special visual effects.
+## SwiftUI Image Cropper and Filter
+A custom image picker and processing solution for iOS that combines sophisticated cropping capabilities with special visual effects.

-## Features
+### Features
 - Custom circular image cropping with interactive gestures
 - Zoom and pan functionality with grid overlay
 - Subject isolation using Vision framework